 - Direction and dosage information for Ketaset

 Veterinary Injection For Intramuscular Use in Cats and Subhuman Primates Only

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-KETASET (ketamine hydrochloride injection, USP) is a rapid-acting, nonnarcotic, nonbarbiturate agent for anesthetic use in cats and for restraint in subhuman primates.
+KETASET (ketamine hydrochloride injection) is a rapid-acting, nonnarcotic, nonbarbiturate agent for anesthetic use in cats and for restraint in subhuman primates.
 It is chemically designated dl 2-(o-ochlorophenyl)- 2-(methylamino) cyclohexanone hydrochloride and is supplied as a slightly acid (pH 3.5 to 5.5) solution for intramuscular injection in a concentration containing the equivalent of 100 mg ketamine base per milliliter and contains not more than 0.1 mg/mL benzethonium chloride as a preservative.

 KETASET may be used in cats for restraint or as the sole anesthetic agent for diagnostic or minor, brief, surgical procedures that do not require skeletal muscle relaxation.
 It may be used in subhuman primates for restraint.